abhinav4848/Obsidian-Medicine/asthma- diagnosis (algorithm).md

 FeNO >= 35ppb

-If level not raised or test can't be done
+If level not raised, or test can't be done:
 - BDR with spirometry
 If no spirometry
 - PEF twice daily for 2 weeks